TheLifeProject/FormBuilder-Development/readme.txt

 == Changelog ==

+= 0.881 =
+* Bug Fix: Catchable fatal error in FormBuilder repaired.

 = 0.880 =
-Feature: Ability to search for forms.
+* Feature: Ability to search for forms.
-Feature: New field type: required checkbox.
+* Feature: New field type: required checkbox.
-Feature: New field type: required password.
+* Feature: New field type: required password.
-Feature: Special field to capture logged in WordPress usernames.
+* Feature: Special field to capture logged in WordPress usernames.
-Feature: Ability to edit the form from the live site using a link in the admin bar.
+* Feature: Ability to edit the form from the live site using a link in the admin bar.
-Feature: Ability to detect logged in WordPress users and pre-fill things like name and email.
+* Feature: Ability to detect logged in WordPress users and pre-fill things like name and email.
-Bug Fix: Datestamp field typo fixed.
+* Bug Fix: Datestamp field typo fixed.
-Bug Fix: Repaired problem with showing thankyou text after XML email sending.
+* Bug Fix: Repaired problem with showing thankyou text after XML email sending.

 = 0.870 =
 * Feature: New help text field added.